 A dog putting his paw on you is a form of communication.
-Obviously, we cannot speak to our dogs although proper training gives them a good understanding of our commands.
+Obviously, we cannot speak to our dogs although proper training using a dog training book gives them a good understanding of our commands.
 Your dog cannot verbally speak to you.
 Instead, your pooch relies on body language and certain sounds that he makes to convey a message to you.
 It can be difficult to decipher your dog’s language in the beginning but it is definitely doable.
 Here are a few reasons why your dog is putting his paw on you.

 It is important to read the body language and any possible noises that your dog makes when putting his paw on you.
 This will give you the most complete picture of what your pooch is trying to say.
 Keep these things in mind the next time your dog puts his paw on you.

 Dogs are social creatures, just like us, and they crave interaction with their family.
 Sometimes, when a dog puts his paw on you, all he wants is some attention.
 Maybe you’ve been especially busy that day and haven’t given Bello the same amount of attention as usual.

 Another reason he might want attention is if you are interacting more with other humans or other dogs.
 Dogs like be included in all the activities of their pack.
 If you are doing something that doesn’t involve them, then your pooch might want in on the action.
 Him giving you his paw is his way of asking to join in.
 Or, the furball might be after a delicious treat or a carrot, you never know.

 To recognize this form of communication, read your dog’s body language.
 Is he focused on you?
 Is the pawing continuous?
 Does the pawing stop when you do give him attention?
 Especially the last one is a sure sign that your dog just wants you to acknowledge him.

 Pawing is a behaviour you might have seen before among puppies.
 Young dogs are extremely playful and pawing each other is a way of showing they are interested in playing.
 Since this is a natural instinct for them, dogs will use the same body language when they want to play with humans.